Our Providers

 Registered Psychological Associate

-Kathy Le is a registered psychological associate working under the supervision of Dr. Van Stralen, PsyD (PSY28471).
+Kathy Le is an Associate Marriage and Family Therapist (AMFT143828) and a registered psychological associate (PSB94025246) working under the supervision of Dr. Van Stralen, PsyD (PSY28471).
 She earned a Bachelors of Arts in Sociology at University of Los Angeles (UCLA) and Masters of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT) at Pepperdine University.
 She is currently earning her Doctorate of Psychology (PhD) at California Southern University.

 Kathy’s therapeutic orientation is a combination of evidence-based cognitive behavioral therapies (CBT) and humanistic therapy.
 She utilizes Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Person Centered Therapy in her work.
 In therapy, Kathy tailors each treatment plan and interventions to suit the needs of her clients.